 In the last section you deal with growing and scaling.

-– How do you get capital?
+- How do you structure your sales organisation?

 The further development of a start-up may take place qualitatively and/or quantitatively.
 Then “growth & scaling” can take place organically, financed with own funds, or with “external” funds – both take place and ultimately also depend on how quickly someone wants to scale.